mmexvr/corporate-ui-docs/README.md

 </ul>

 <h2>The Corporate UI Development Process</h2>
 <p>There are many stakeholders that has interest in this library.
-Normally, new needs and improvements are filtered from business and end users via UX designers and product owners.</p>
+Normaly, new needs and improvements are filtered from business and end users via UX designers and product owners.</p>
 <ul>
 	<li>Once project requirements are defined: Is there any component that we can re-use?</li>
 	<li>If not, is there any component that we can extend?
 Is there anyone else who's made a pull request for this kind of component?</li>